 We would like to thank all employees of the NOVOMATIC AG for their strong commitment, with which they have made a major contribution to the company's further development and success.
 We are especially indebted to the Supervisory Board under the leadership of Dr. Bernd Oswald, and we would also like to acknowledge the positive relationships with our capital providers and business partners, relationships which have always been characterized by a good collaboration.

-Ryszard Presch Executive Board Johannes Gratzl Executive Board as of December 31, 2022
+Ryszard Presch Executive Board

+Johannes Gratzl Executive Board

 NOVOMATIC AG BALANCE SHEET